Siege of Orléans: Battle of the Herrings

 The threat to Orléans had prompted the partisans of Richemont and La Trémoille to make a quick temporary truce in October 1428.
 In early 1429, Charles de Bourbon, Count of Clermont assembled a French-Scottish force in Blois for the relief of Orléans.
 Hearing of the dispatch of an English supply convoy from Paris, under the command of Sir John Fastolf for the English siege troops, Clermont decided to take a detour to intercept it.
 He was joined by a force from Orléans under John of Dunois, which had managed to slip past the English lines.
 The forces made junction at Janville and attacked the English convoy at Rouvray on 12 February, in an encounter known as the Battle of the Herrings, on account of the convoy being laden with a large supply of fish for the forthcoming Lenten season.

-The English, aware of their approach, formed a "laager" with the supply wagons, lining the circumference with bowmen.
+The English, aware of their approach, formed a wagon fort with the supply wagons, lining the circumference with bowmen.
 Clermont ordered the French to hold back, and let their cannon do the damage.
 But the Scottish regiments, led by John Stewart of Darnley, dissatisfied with the missile duel, decided to move in.
 The French lines hesitated, uncertain of whether to follow or remain back as ordered.
 Seeing the French immobilized or only timidly following, the English sensed an opportunity.
 The English cavalry burst out of the wagon fort, overwhelmed the isolated Scots, and threw back the hesitant French.
 Disorder and panic set in, and the French fell into retreat.
 Stewart of Darnley was killed, John of Dunois wounded.
 Fastolf brought the supplies in triumph to the English soldiers at Orléans three days later.

 The defeat at Rouvray was disastrous for French morale.
 Bickering and recriminations immediately followed as Clermont and Dunois blamed each other for the disaster, reopening the fissures between the Richemont and La Tremoille parties.
 Clermont, disgusted, quit the field and retired to his estates, refusing to participate further.
 Once again, the Dauphin Charles was advised to sue for peace with Burgundy and should that fail, to consider abdicating and retiring to the Dauphiné, perhaps even going into exile in Scotland.